Many businesses utilize direct mail and print materials to market their products.

 Building a Relationship With Your Leads and Closing the Sale

 Just like with visitors coming to your website, not all people who see your ad are necessarily ready to buy.
 They are interested, but they might still be evaluating their options.
 Most businesses don’t jump right into the sale, especially online.
 They often give away a free PDF, eBook, whitepaper, or report first.
 You could also take this same approach with your campaign, prompting recipients of your ad to claim their free download.
+Also with direct mail.

 This is where lead nurturing comes in.
 Lead nurturing is much easier to accomplish using marketing automation, which can put the process on autopilot.
-You don’t have to send out emails, notifications, invitations, reminders or downloads manually.
+You don’t have to send out emails, notifications, invitations, reminders, or downloads manually.
 They can be sent out using a preset schedule or based on their interactions with your emails and website.
 You can automatically move your subscribers to different lists based on emails opened, downloads claimed, webinars watched, and so on.
 Then you would set up different sequences for each list.

 This is a great way to take an offline relationship online and guide your prospects down your sales funnel.
 Warm, qualified leads are easier to convert than those who are still unsure about their problem and possible solutions.